[Feature] Russia's grey war in Ukraine prompts fatigue

 "There's no respect for human rights there [in DPR]," he said.

-For Thierry Mariani, another French politician who went to DPR via Russia last November, life looked "normal" in Donetsk.
+For Thierry Mariani, another pro-Russian French politician who went to DPR via Russia last November, life looked "normal" in Donetsk.

 "People didn't sound traumatised", Mariani told EUobserver.